 PurpleDog Web Productions, founded in 2004, is a full service web design and development company based in Killingworth, Connecticut.
 Founder and Creative Director Peg Scofield has a background in web and graphic design, journalism and photography.
-She received a Masters Degree in Interactive Media from Quinnipiac University and has experience in both web and print design.
+She received a Master’s Degree in Interactive Media from Quinnipiac University and has experience in both web and print design.

 Purple is considered a royal and lucky color.
 It is derived from the mixing of a strong warm and strong cool colors so it encompasses both properties.
 PurpleDog was launched shortly after Scofield’s acquisition of two champagne colored lab puppies.
 While Jeb and Bo have passed on, Gus and Harper are aboard to continue the tradition.

-Scofield is thrilled to be on the team that helps bring major musical talent to Killingworth for concerts to benefit Parmelee Farm.
+Scofield was thrilled to be on the team that helped bring major musical talent to Killingworth for concerts to benefit Parmelee Farm.
 The Lions Club Concert series hosted Woodstock headliner, Richie Havens in 2009, the remarkable Judy Collins in 2010, American Folksinger and Storyteller Arlo Guthrie in 2011 and Hall of Fame Songwriter Gordon Lightfoot in 2013.
 Scofield developed a full marketing plan including webpage, poster, program and banner as well as the online ticketing and email marketing solutions.
 Each concert was sold out.

 Scofield was honored in 2007 by the Middlesex County Substance Abuse Action Council with its 2007 Local Business Award for her work on KillingworthToday to help MCSAAC and Youth & Family Services of Haddam and Killingworth prevent substance abuse in the community.
 She was honored in 2005 with the Haddam-Killingworth High School ‘Good Citizen’ Award for her support of the school’s students and staff.
 Her event and sports photography is often requested for use by public officials, student groups and local organizations.